DieselAnalytics/RVisualsInPowerBI/README.md

 ```

 ### Configure Power BI
 You need to do configure Power BI to use R. To configure Power BI to use R, go to **File** > **Options and Settings** > **Options** > **R Scripting**.
 Doing so will bring up the form you see below.
-Configure the form to use the R distribution you want to use that is installed on your machine as well as the IDE you want to use.
-An example of the form is pictured below:
+Configure the form to pick the R distribution you want to use and the IDE you want to use.
+An example of what the form looks like filled out is pictured below:

 ![PBI R Config](./Files/RConfig.png)

 ### Azure Data Science Virtual Machine
-As you can see, there is a considerable amount of configuration that you need to do to setup your environment to use R in Power BI.
-The situation is made much easier if you leverage the Azure Data Science Virtual Machine.
-It comes pre-configured with many tools popular in data science including Power BI, R, and R Studio needed for this session.
-Perform the following steps to create an instance of Power BI:
+As you can see, there is a considerable amount of configuration you need to do to setup your environment to use R in Power BI.
+The situation is made much easier if you leverage the ***Azure Data Science Virtual Machine***.
+It comes pre-configured with many tools popular in data science including ***Power BI***, ***R***, and ***R Studio*** which is needed for this session.
+Perform the following steps to create an instance of ***Azure Data Science Virtual Machine***:

 Steps to create a DSVM in Azure
 1. Go to https://portal.azure.com.
 If prompted, sign in using the credentials created in step 1